JayBrown/imgurAU/README.md

 Something similar happened with the macOS sharing extension **ImageShareUr**, which could be used for anonymous imgur uploads: it was abandoned a long time ago.
 There is a similar sharing extension for macOS, **imGuru**, but it only works if you have an imgur account, and the software's automatic log-in functionality tends to be very buggy.

+In terms of web browser extensions, there is one for anonymous imgur uploads ([b]imgur Uploader[/b]), but that one stopped working as well.

 But for years now, there has been **imguru**, a command-line program for anonymous imgur uploads, and it is also officially endorsed by imgur.
 This still seems to be the best option to upload image files to imgur anonymously.

 The **imgurAU** shell script uses **imguru** for anonymous uploads, while using imguru's OAuth key for direct cURL uploads of online web images.
 The script also uses extended macOS pasteboard functionality, available through the **pbv** program, to detect if an image has been copied into the macOS pasteboard.
 When using the software **EventScripts**, imgurAU can also be used to easily upload a new screenshot to imgur.